section-engineering-education/engineering-education/content/articles/mysql-window-functions/index.md

   - url: /engineering-education/mysql-window-functions/hero.png
     alt: Mysql Window Functions Hero Image
 ---
-A MySQL window function is a function that uses basal queries to manipulate row values.
+A MySQL window function is a function that uses basic queries to manipulate row values.
 Window functions must have an `OVER` clause.
 Therefore, any function without an `OVER` clause is not a window function.
 <!--more-->
 The `OVER` clause has the following potentials:
 - It defines a grouping of rows using the `PARTITION BY` clause.